linuxdeepin/deepin-manual/manual-assets/professional/deepin-album/en_US/index.md

 Click the scroll bar on the Album interface to adjust the thumbnail size of photos.

-Double-click or right-click the photo to select **View** and enter the photo viewing interface.
+Double-click the photo, or right-click the photo and select **View** to enter the photo viewing interface.
 Press **Esc** on the keyboard to exit.

 | Icon                                               | Name                    | Description                                                  |
 | -------------------------------------------------- | ----------------------- | ------------------------------------------------------------ |